ossteamai-bit/grant-writer-demo/FANTASY_GRANT_ASSIGNMENT.md

 ### YOUR DELIVERABLES

-Using the Grant Writing Unicorn Claude Code System, you will:
+Using the OSS Claude Code System, you will:

 1. **Analyze the Guidelines**
    ```bash